En attendant Godot

 Translations and adaptations

 Locally it has also had an enormous influence on the nature of South African theatre, inter alia on the work of Athol Fugard (see Boesman and Lena for example), Bartho Smit, André P. Brink and Charles J. Fourie.
-(See Absurdist Theatre in Part 3 Section 1: Terminology*?)
+(See the entry on Absurd theatre in South Africa)

 In 1980 it was given an "African flavour" by director Donald Howarth for his production at the Baxter Theatre, adding an the arid set, a parched sky and a lullaby crooned in Xhosa.
-The cast: John Kani, Winston Ntshona, Solly Philander, [[Peter {iccolo]] and Pieter-Dirk Uys.
+The cast consisted of John Kani, Winston Ntshona, Solly Philander, Peter Piccolo and Pieter-Dirk Uys.

 Adapted and translated into Afrikaans by Suseth Brits (Suseth Wilcocks) as Afspraak met Godot.